 '''

-Console.WriteLine(odd);

-if (odd < 2) {
+Console.WriteLine(odd)

+If odd < 2 Then

-odd = odd - 2;
+odd = odd - 2

-}
+End If

-odd = odd + 2;
+odd = odd + 2

 '''

-This response does not get Mark A as the selection structure does not contain an else part.
-The condition is incorrect (uses odd instead of number) so it does not get Mark B. It does not subtract two under the correct conditions and each time the loop repeats, and odd has a value less than 2, both the addition and subtraction statements will be executed.
+This response does not get Mark A as the selection structure does not contain an Else part.
+The condition is incorrect (uses odd instead of number) so it does not get Mark B. It does not subtract two under the correct conditions and each time the loop repeats, and the value of odd is less than 2, both the addition and subtraction statements will be executed.

 '''

-if (number < 0)

-{
+If number < 0 Then

-odd = odd - 2;
+odd = odd - 2

-}

-else

-{
+Else

-odd = odd + 2;
+odd = odd + 2

-}

-Console.WriteLine(odd);
+End If

+Console.WriteLine(odd)

 '''

 This response meets the criteria for all four mark points but only gets 3 marks as there is a logical error in the code - the program displays the value of odd after changing it rather than before, this means the value 1 will not be displayed.
-The first line is indented slightly but this has been ignored as it does not alter the logic.

 '''

-Console.WriteLine(odd);

-if (Number < 0)

-{
+Console.WriteLine(odd)

+If Number < 0 Then

-odd = odd - 2;
+odd = odd - 2

-}

-else

-{
+Else

-odd = odd + 2;
+odd = odd + 2

-}
+End If

 '''

 This response meets the criteria for all four mark points.
-The code has not been indented but this is ignored when using C#, as long as the braces are included, so it does not prevent the awarding of full marks.
-The case of number is also incorrect but case is ignored in responses to programming questions as the quality of a student's handwriting may not make it obvious which case has been used.
+The code has not been indented but this is ignored when using VB.Net so it does not prevent the awarding of full marks.
+The case of number is also incorrect but VB.Net is not a case sensitive language and, also, case is ignored in responses to programming questions as the quality of a student's handwriting may not make it obvious which case has been used.

-Write a C# program that calculates an estimate of the braking distance in metres for a new model of go-kart that is travelling between 10 and 50 kilometres per hour (kph).
+Write a VB.Net program that calculates an estimate of the braking distance in metres for a new model of go-kart that is travelling between 10 and 50 kilometres per hour (kph).